AndreaCrotti/personal-blog/src/pycon_impressions.rst

 before, and make it available (even before the tutorial) to the people attending.

-With a clear and simply API that abstracts the complicated bits it would much easier to actually get something nice done during the tutorial.
+With a clear set of prepared tools and modules that abstracts the boring parts it would much easier to actually get something nice done during the tutorial.

 Conference
 ==========